-For my daughter’s 6th birthday her grandmother bought her a chocolate fountain so I was pretty sure I was free and clear on the cake.
+For my daughter’s 6th birthday, her grandmother bought her a chocolate fountain so I was pretty sure I was free and clear on the cake.
 WRONG.
-Apparently, it is not a birthday if there is not cake.
+It is not a birthday if there is no cake.
 Never mind that all they eat is the frosting.
 So when Ella spotted a doll dress cake on display in the bakery at the grocery store… that’s what she wanted.
 With a price tag of $35, I decided I could make it myself.

 I baked the cake on Friday for a Saturday party.
 Because this was my first attempt at this kind of cake, I stuck with box mixes.
 I used two Duncan Hines strawberry boxed cake mixes in the wonder mold.
 I doctored the mix and added 2 boxes of vanilla pudding (they don’t make strawberry, I guess), 2 small containers of strawberry yogurt and substituted milk for the water called for on the box instructions.
 These additions will take your box mix from good to delicious!